Extension and trace for nonlocal operators: Main results

-} \end{example} Part of our development calls for geometric assumptions on $D$, which we detail in Section~\ref{sec:P}.
+Part of our development calls for geometric assumptions on $D$, which we detail in Section~\ref{sec:P}.
 In particular, the $C^{1,1}$ condition for the ``smoothness'' of $D$ and the volume density condition (VDC) for the ``fatness'' of $D^c$ are defined there.
-For $g: D^c\to\mathbb R$ we let